Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - A idle worker button now appears in the upper right corner of the screen if there are any idle workers.
 - Fixed a few minor issues with button clicking.
+- Encyclopedia, tech tree and quest tooltips are now drawn as popups.

 -----------------------------------------------------------------------
 - 1.3.3